dirkwhoffmann/vAmigaTS/Blitter/dmacon/README.md

 ## Objective

-Displays the contents of the DMACON0 register at certain points in time.
+Displays the contents of the DMACON register at certain points in time.

-#### dmacon0a
+#### dmacon1

 Triggers a Blitter operation and records the value of DMACON while the Blitter is still running.

-#### dmacon0a
+#### dmacon2

 Triggers a Blitter operation and records the value of DMACON after the Blitter has terminated.

-#### dmacon0c and dmacon0d
+#### dmacon3 and dmacon4

-Same as dmacon0a resp. dmacon0b with the BLTPRI set to 1.
+Same as dmacon1 resp. dmacon2 with the BLTPRI set to 1.

-Dirk Hoffmann, 2019
+Dirk Hoffmann, 2019 - 2020